dehvCurtis/cka-prep/troubleshooting.md

 Doc: https://kubernetes.io/docs/tasks/debug-application-cluster/debug-cluster/

-Questions:
-- Check the node status and the system logs for kubelet on the failing node.
+Check the node status and the system logs for kubelet on the failing node.

 ```bash
 kubectl describe node k8s-node-1